clavierbulb-green/A-Circle-of-Fifths/README.md

 ## TODO
 ---
-+ Zooming in/out should not throw elements in circle off center.

 + Label each section with a key and its signature, possibly as part of a continuous staff that loops around the circle, which would require =>

 + 'Hollowing out' the center of the circle.